abhijitpanja/simple-stopwatch/README.md

-#SimpleStopwatch
+# Simple Stopwatch !
-Create a simple stopwatch using HTML, CSS & JavaScript
+- Create a simple stopwatch using HTML, CSS & JavaScript